Rumour Has It: Man Utd's Lingard to complete £10m January move to West Ham

 TOP STORY – LINGARD SET FOR JANUARY SWITCH

-Manchester United midfielder Jesse Lingard will make a £10million move to West Ham in January, according to The Sun.
+Manchester United midfielder Jesse Lingard will make a $11million move to West Ham in January, according to The Sun.

 The Red Devils are said to be looking to cash in on the 28-year-old England international before he is out of contract at the end of this season.